 Beat the crowds and escape for a day of wilderness hiking from the Sunwapta Pass climbing a gentle 7 km above the tree line to the vast wide open spaces of the Jasper-Banff border along the lightly visited Nigel Pass.

-If your visit has you going west to British Columbia, Fort St. James is a little over five hours from Jasper National Park (but well worth the drive).
+If your visit has you going west to British Columbia, Fort St. James is a little over five hours from Jasper National Park, and well worth the drive.
 Step back in time to explore the world of the European fur traders and Carrier First Nations in 1896 amongst Canada's largest collection of restored fur trade era wooden buildings.
-Beat the 'Escape the Fort' challenge to score 20% off lunch!
-Looking for a place to sleep?
-Stay in the luxurious Murray House and have a whole national historic site to yourself for the night.
+Beat the 'Escape the Fort' challenge or visit the Home Stretch Diner for a crowd-pleasing takeaway meal.